- O2’s Open RAN (O-RAN) project set to enable a better network service to customers across hard to reach rural areas and dense urban hubs

 - The project will see O2 opening its Radio Access Network to smaller non-traditional RAN partners including Mavenir, DenseAir and WaveMobile to exploit the possibilities of O-RAN capability

 - Commercial Deployment of O-RAN Technology is expected to pick up pace over the next 18-24 months O-RAN’s flexible and cost-effective model will enhance O2’s existing network service

-16 January 2020, London: O2 has today announced a new Open Radio Access Network (O-RAN) project to help customers better utilise its network.
+16 January 2020, London: O2 has today announced a new Open Radio Access Network (O-RAN) project to help customers better utilize its network.
 O-RAN is an open and software-defined network technology that enables operators to broaden their number of network infrastructure partners in order to facilitate a better and more cost-effective network service for customers.

 This is particularly useful for coverage in hard to reach rural locations – such as an area with a very small population – or where a sharing model is more cost effective such as dense urban locations where large numbers of small cells are required.

 O2 is working with partners including; Mavenir, DenseAir and WaveMobile to introduce O-RAN solutions that will redefine mobile network economics.
 The company expects commercial deployment of O-RAN to pick up pace over next 18-24 months: